Bedlay Castle: The castle

 Bedlay Castle stands on a natural defensive point, protected on three sides by watercourses, with the approach from the south.
 The original castle, built soon after 1580, was a simple tower house of two storeys and an attic.
 The tower house was around 13 by 7.5 metres, and had a square stair tower protruding from the north-east corner.
 On the ground floor were two vaulted cellars, with a hall above.
 The stair tower was later modified by the addition of an extra storey, reached by a spiral stair corbelled out from the join of the stair tower and the main block.

 The second phase of building at Bedlay took place in the late 17th century, with a large extension added to the west.
 This extension is of the same height as the original building, with a single room on each floor.
 Round towers finish off both western corners of the extension.
 Because the extension was built on lower ground, an extra floor was created at the lower level, accessed from the ground floor, and including a hidden room beneath one of the towers.

 A linking block of two storeys was added to the north side in the 18th century.
 Other modernisations include large sash windows, and the division of the main hall into two rooms.
 Garden ornaments including the stone balustrades and gate piers were brought here by the Campbells from their now-demolished property at Petershill.

 Ghostlore

-The "ghost" of a large bearded man, identified as Bishop Cameron, has been seen in the castle.
 A horse and carriage have also been heard in the lane beside the house, an old coach road.
 The Campbell mausoleum was also said to be haunted, until the building was moved to a nearby cemetery.